By Adrienne DeWitt, MA, CCC-SLP

 - Avoid instructing the student to, “Relax,” “Slow down,” or “Think about what you want to say.”
 The student is already trying to speak fluently.
 These remarks cause unneeded pressure and are not helpful to the student.

-- Avoid finishing the student’s sentences.
-This may seem helpful but can make the student feel what they say is not important.
+Avoid finishing the student’s sentences.
+This may seem helpful but can make the student feel what

 - Only remind the student to use fluency techniques if instructed to do so by his/her speech-language pathologist.